ekimb/rust-mdbg/README.md

 ## Input

-Currently, `rust-mdbg` only takes a single FASTA input, and requires the user to specify the k, density and l values, as discussed in the article.
+`rust-mdbg` takes a single FASTA/FASTQ input (gzip-compressed or not), and requires the user to specify the k, density and l values, as discussed in the article.

 ## Output data